HELPING UNLOCK NON-CASH GIVING

 We’d love to have an individual conversation, so please contact us for assistance or additional information.
 The brief video below is designed to help your session or other financial/stewardship leaders get a quick overview of Generosity Resources.
 We also can help with an educational seminar.

-*Ron Blue with Jodie Berndt, Generous Living, Finding Contentment through Giving
+*Ron Blue with Jodie Berndt, Generous Living: Finding Contentment through Giving (Grand Rapids, MI: Zondervan, 1997).

 WHAT WE DO

 For EPC churches that cultivate a culture of generosity among their members, we deliver creative fund-raising resources.
 We want to help members become wise stewards of God’s blessings.
-We aim to help churches “monetize” the 90 percent of member wealth held as non-cash assets.
-By accessing this hard-to-tap reservoir of potential contributions, we help churches boost generous members’ spiritual growth, fund their mission, and enhance impact on their community and the world.
-We partner with church leaders during key episodes and events in church’s financial life to make this happen.
+We aim to help churches convert into cash some of the 90 percent of member wealth held in non-cash assets.
+By accessing this reservoir of potential contributions, we help churches boost members’ spiritual growth, fund their mission, and enhance impact on their community and the world.
+We partner with church leaders during key episodes and events in a church’s financial life, such as a capital campaign, annual stewardship drive, or special mission projects.

 FOR CHURCH MEMBERS

-For members of EPC churches, we help their church serve those with a heart of generosity—including those blessed with abundant wealth.
-We promote asset-based giving to complement cash-based giving.
-Generosity Resources can deliver simple methods to access hard-to-donate assets.
-To deliver world-class service, we utilize the expertise and infrastructure of the National Christian Foundation (NCF).
-Generosity Resources helps church leaders recognize key episodes or events in a member’s financial life that can lead to substantial donations from non-traditional sources.
+For members of EPC churches, we help their church serve those with a heart of generosity.
+We promote asset-based giving and legacy planning to complement cash-based giving.
+Generosity Resources can deliver methods to access hard-to-donate assets, such as business interests and real estate.
+To deliver world-class service, we utilize the expertise and infrastructure of the National Christian Foundation (NCF) and suggest that churches consider using Christian legacy planning ministries.
+Generosity Resources helps church leaders with this process.

 HOW WE HELP

-We partner with the National Christian Foundation.
-This teamwork allows Generosity Resources to offer world-class services and several relatively simple-to-use financial instruments.
+We partner with the National Christian Foundation (NCF).
+We also collaborate with the services of several legacy planning ministries: Financial Planning Ministry, Orchard Alliance, and Philanthrocorp.
+These relationships allow Generosity Resources to offer world-class services and several relatively simple-to-use financial instruments.

 For churches, the best single step with NCF is to open a Single Charity Fund—a free, foundation-like tool for your church.
 Here’s how it works:

-• Set up your Single Charity Fund by downloading this form.
+• Set up your Single Charity Fund by downloading the form below.
 Sign, scan, and email completed form to the address at the bottom of the form.

 • Donors may contribute cash to the Fund online.